 This section should be read in conjunction with the financial information of the Company included in the section Selected Financial Information.
 The financial information displayed in this section was sourced from the Company's own records and has been prepared specifically for the purpose of this Prospectus and was not derived from audited financial statements of the Company, as no such audited financial statements are available.
-The information displayed in the column 'As at 3 January 2018' corresponds with the audited statement of financial position per the date of incorporation of the Company (which audit was performed by Endymion Accountants B.V.).
+The information displayed in the column 'As at 1 October 2020' corresponds with the unaudited statement of financial position per the date of incorporation of the Company.